voyagermesh/voyager/docs/user-guide/README.md

 ## Certificate
 Certificate objects are used to declare one or more Let's Encrypt issued TLS certificates.
-Cetificate objects are consumed by the voyager controller.
+Cetificate objects are consumed by the Voyager controller.
 Before you can create a Certificate object you must create the Certificate Third Party Resource in your Kubernetes cluster.

 ### Resource